 Endophthalmitis is an infection inside the eyeball (globe).
-The inside of the eye is sealed and sterile and typically not exposed to external organisms.
+The inside of the eye is sealed and sterile and typically not exposed to external organisms, such as bacteria or fungus.
 Because the tissues within the eyeball are very delicate, endophthalmitis is very serious and can lead to blindness and even loss of the eye itself.
 The outside of eye is in constant contact with viruses, fungi and bacteria and infection of this part of the eye is conjunctivitis or keratitis

 There are two ways to contract endophthalmitis.
-Exogenous endophthalmitis is the most common form and occurs after penetration of the eyeball from trauma, surgery or erosion of an external eye infection into the eye.
+Exogenous endophthalmitis is the most common form and occurs after penetration of the eyeball from trauma, surgery or spread of an external eye infection into the eye.
 It is among the most serious complications of eye surgery.
 In contrast, endogenous endophthalmitis occurs when infectious organisms invade the inside of the eye from the bloodstream.
-This occurs more commonly in individuals with severe blood born infections, often when the immune system is compromised.
+This occurs most commonly in very sick individuals with certain types of infections.

-Despite meticulous sterile technique, any eye surgery may cause endophthalmitis.
+Despite careful sterile technique, any eye surgery may lead to endophthalmitis.
 Endophthalmitis is most common (1 in 1000) following intraocular surgery such as cataract, cornea transplantation and glaucoma filtering.
 Other types of surgery, such as eye muscle surgery, can also lead to endophthalmitis.
 Fortunately, endophthalmitis following eye muscle surgery is very rare (about 1 in 30,000 cases).

 Prompt diagnosis of endopthalmitis is essential.
-Evaluation, in addition to a regular eye exam, may include a needle into the eye to check for infection or to inject antibiotics directly into the eye.
-Topical eye drops, oral or intravenous antibiotics may be prescribed.
-Steroids are sometimes utilized.
+In addition to a regular eye exam, evaluation may include a needle into the eye to check for infection or to inject antibiotics directly into the eye.
+Topical antibiotic eye drops and oral or intravenous antibiotics may be prescribed.
+Steroids are sometimes used as well.
 If the infection is severe, a surgery called a "vitrectomy" may be performed to remove infectious material from the inside of the eye.

-Prognosis of endophthalmitis varies widely depending upon the severity of the infection, the organism involved and the amount of damage the eye sustains from inflammation and scarring.
+Prognosis of endophthalmitis varies widely depending upon the cause of the infection, the severity, and the amount of damage done to the eye by inflammation and scarring.
 Mild cases of endophthalmitis can have excellent visual outcomes.
 Severe cases may result not only in loss of sight, but eventually in loss of the entire eye.

 Are you a medical professional, interested in joining AAPOS?
 Find out more here ▶